SquirrelModeller/domacroc/README.md

 ```
 The wait times are in milliseconds.

-The unique keyword will not allow to instances with the same name to run at the same time.
+The unique keyword will not allow to instances with the same name two run at the same time.
 Currently use keycodes instead of keynames.
 Will be fixed in the future.

 ## Build